ome/bioformats/README.md

 Purpose
 -------

-Bio-Formats's primary purpose is to convert proprietary microscopy data into an open standard called the OME data model, particularly into the OME-TIFF file format.
+Bio-Formats' primary purpose is to convert proprietary microscopy data into an open standard called the OME data model, particularly into the OME-TIFF file format.
 See the [statement of purpose](http://www.openmicroscopy.org/site/support/bio-formats/about/index.html) for a thorough explanation and rationale.